 Each student needs to exhibit good habits such as: using sidewalks, respecting property, refraining from fighting, walking carefully and taking every precaution so that they will get to and from school safely.
-When walkers arrive at school before 7:35 am, they will report directly to the cafeteria.
-No child should arrive at school earlier than 7:35 a.m., unless attending the breakfast program.
+Walkers will not be allowed to enter the building before 7:35 am.
 At dismissal, walkers will report to the cafeteria.
 When the buses leave the school driveway, walkers will be dismissed.
 Students will not be permitted to walk to and from school without a note from a parent/guardian.

-PARENT PICK-UP AFTER THE 2:35 P.M.
-DISMISSAL
+PARENT PICKUP AFTER 2:35 P.M.
+BUS DISMISSAL